dftfeDevelopers/install_DFTFE/README.md

 ## Running the installation
 The installation itself is contained within the functions in `dftfe2.rc`.
-Edit this to define its WD and INST directories to reflect your own environment.
-Then first log into an **interactive 1 node job (CAUTION:without interactive job the compilation process will crash)** on greatlakes and source this script using
+Log into an **interactive 1 node job (CAUTION:without interactive job the compilation process will crash)** on greatlakes and source this script using

     . ./dftfe2.rc